genshinsim/gcsim/ui/packages/docs/docs/reference/system_functions.md

 :::

 :::caution
-Due to how gcsim handles actions, the current implementation of `sleep` is not intuitive.
+Due to how gcsim handles actions, the current implementation of `sleep` is not intuitive when trying to extend the duration of actions.
+Please use `delay` for this purpose instead.

 Example:
 ```